 Yes, if you and/or your editorial board own the journal or you have permission from your existing publisher, you can move the journal to Journals@UIC.

 Instructions to Authors are determined strictly by you.
 Take a look at the Instructions to Authors of other journals and use them to help you determine your own policies and standards.
 The detail of instruction that you provide to your authors will help to increase the quality of submission that you get, and reduce the amount of time your editorial team will have to spend copy editing submissions after a submission has been received.
 How strictly you enforce the Instructions to Authors is up to you.
-If you don’t insist that your authors comply, than it is up you and your editorial team to reformat/ organize a paper before it is published if there is a specific format you want readers to consistently see.
+If you don’t insist that your authors comply, then it is up you and your editorial team to reformat/ organize a paper before it is published if there is a specific format you want readers to consistently see.

 Some items you may want to include in your instructions to authors are:

-The UIC library has contracted with CrossRef so that DOIs can be assigned to the journals and published journal articles.
+The UIC library has contracted with CrossRef so that DOIs can be assigned to published journal articles.
 The OJS software takes care of the actual creation and assignment of the DOIs.
 You will need to work with the library to get the DOIs registered once the article is published.
 The library is offering this service on a cost-recovery basis.
 See Support Services for more information.

 The procedures for getting a journal indexed in various databases vary from vendor to vendor.
 A limited list on applying for indexing of your journal in various databases has been created.